microsoft/PSRule/docs/scenarios/azure-tags/azure-tags.md

 }
 ```

 PSRule also defines several additional keywords to supplement PowerShell.
-These additional keywords allow rules to be defined quickly and easier to read.
+These additional keywords help to create readable rules that can be built out quickly.

 In the example below: